tcrundall/chronostar-tng/docs/source/userdocs/cli.rst

       minimize_method: 'Nelder-Mead'
       trace_orbit_func: 'epicyclic'

-   # introducer:     # A title may be missing

-   icpool: {}        # But a title cannot point to nothing.
+   icpool: {}        # A title may be missing, but cannot point to nothing.
 An empty dictionary is allowed.

    run:
       savedir: "result"